 Within the prepping community there seems to be endless debate about too many stuff, ranging from personal defense tools, all the way down to canning or type of livestock to raise, variety of potatoes, and so on.
-I won´t go into more details, for obvious reasons.
-Debates need to have a start, a middle part and an end.
+I won´t go into more detail, for obvious reasons.
+Debates need to have a start, a middle part, and an end.
 Otherwise, it’s a futile waste of time.

-This being said, one of the “debates” so to speak, where I feel comfortable even not having ride a Quad in years (a couple of weeks ago needed to make an emergency temporary work and had to piggyback in one guy´s backseat and enjoy it as a little kid, LOL…even though it was a small bore little bike), is in the motorcycle Vs. quad debate.
+This being said, one of the “debates” so to speak, where I feel comfortable even not having rode an atv in years (a couple of weeks ago needed to make an emergency temporary work and had to piggyback in one guy´s backseat and enjoy it as a little kid, LOL…even though it was a small bore little bike), is in the motorcycle Vs. quad debate.

 To start from a level playing ground, the first thing we have to assess, is this: what is going to be the main use for your intended vehicle?